-Attendees will learn about business opportunities that are available in India and other international markets, resources provided by the Federal government, and how to best use those resources.
+Attendees will learn about business opportunities that are available across the globe (including Saudi Arabia, Qatar, Brazil, and India) resources provided by the Federal government, and how to best use those resources.
 Problems that can occur while working abroad, how business practices differ from the United States, and how to comply with foreign laws will also be topics of discussion.

 Who Should Attend?

-• Firms who are interested in moving their firms abroad
+• Architects who are interested in moving their firms abroad

-• Firms who have worked abroad and are looking for insights into other countries
+• Architects who have worked abroad and are looking for insights into other countries

-• Firms who are working on large infrastructure projects and want to find out more about U.S. Government funding opportunities
+• Architects who are working on large infrastructure projects and want to find out more about U.S. Government funding opportunities

-For questions, please contact Derek Washam, Manager, Federal & International Programs
+For questions and registration please contact Derek Washam, Manager, Federal & International Programs